 Usually, it is Twitter, the Done For You Facebook page, the Done For You traffic page or funnels page, or whatever.
 Whichever groups I think it works well in.
-And then I'll share it with LinkedIn, the LinkedIn company, which is my company leveling policy.
-And then I'll just hit send.
-And then it will send it to all those places, but not when I send it, it doesn't auto-schedule.
+Then I’ll share it with LinkedIn, the LinkedIn company, which is my company leveling policy.
+I’ll just hit send.
+It will send it to all those places, but not when I send it, it doesn’t auto-schedule.
 And it has this intelligent auto-scheduling functionality.
 I do all of this at 4:30 in the morning.
 I go through, I read the news for half an hour and I just basically schedule a bunch of posts throughout the day.
 And then it syndicates them through all my stuff and schedules them for me.
-And I don't have to worry about when things are going out.
+And I don’t have to worry about when things are going out.

 As you look at any of our pages, you’ll see three or four posts, three or four articles a day.
 And then we have the live streams, of course.
 And then sometimes I’ll throw up a picture of Sebastian or whatever.
 The only thing I post is these, these are life, and the personal stuff.
 But all the articles and that’s all syndicated from Hootsuite.
 I think you can even tell.
 It even says Hootsuite on the thing.
 But it’s just my workflow.
 You wake up, you read the news, you share the interesting stuff to the groups and pages and stuff that I think people are going to be interested in.
 I add my own two cents here and there, and that has worked out pretty well.
 That’s one of the tools, the social media tools that I use.